-- Has the appropriate expertise to undertake the project, - Has access to appropriate resources and facilities, - Has developed a realistic and appropriate budget, and - Can complete the project by November 1, 2024.
+- o Has the appropriate expertise to undertake the project, - Has access to appropriate resources and facilities, - Has developed a realistic and appropriate budget and - Can complete the project by December 31, 2025.

-F. Proposal Format and Submission
+G. Proposal Format and Submission

-Deadline for Applications - July 1, 2023.
+Deadline for Applications - April 12, 2024, 5 pm ET.
 There will be no deadline extensions.

-Applicants will be notified of an award decision by August 1, 2023.
+Applicants will be notified of an award decision by May 31, 2024.

-All proposals submitted to the Pilot Project Research Training Program must use the ERC Pilot Project Application format:
+All proposals submitted to the Pilot Project Research Training Program must use the following ERC Pilot Project Application format:

 - Harvard T.H.
-Chan School of Public Health ERC Pilot Project Cover page - Abstract (limit 14 lines) - Project Description: Aims, Significance, and Method (limit 3 pages) - References cited in the proposal - Timeline showing start/completion times of major activities - Detailed Budget and a Budget justification that provides rational for each item in the budget - Biosketch (2 page) for each faculty investigator/PI and Trainee - Suggested reviewers
+Chan School of Public Health ERC Pilot Project Cover page. - Abstract (limit 14 lines). - Project Description: Aims, Significance, and Method (limit 3 pages). - References cited in the proposal. - o Timeline showing start/completion times of major activities. - o Detailed Budget and a Budget justification that provides the rationale for each item in the budget. - Biosketch (2 pages) for each faculty investigator/PI and Trainee. - Suggested reviewers.

-Electronic: Electronic submission of applications is required.
-Please send an electronic version of the entire application package in a single PDF (Adobe file) to Ann McHugh at kamchugh@hsph.harvard.edu
+Application submission: Electronic submission of applications is required.
+Please send one PDF file of the entire application package to the ERC Administrator, Mr. Mircea Filimon, at mlfilimon@hsph.harvard.edu.